 The woman in the photo below helped save my sanity everyday by serving me up tasty ice-cream!

-To save this article going on forever I will jump ahead of time and skip some more in-depth details.
+To save this article going on forever I will jump ahead of time and skip some more in-depth details with the police.

-They had taken into consideration the fact that I had applied for the extension before my visa had run out and decided against fining me.
+They had taken into consideration the fact that I had applied for the extension before my visa had run out and decided against fining me or putting me in jail.
 They were somewhat non-caring in the whole thing, frankly most of them wouldn’t have given a shit what happened to me.
 But there was one younger person that worked there who was more helpful.

 It seems like the younger generation are showing much more enthusiasm for foreigners visiting, as is the case in many parts of the world.

 My situation was not over with yet as I was told the extension was only allowing me to get on a plane and fly out of the country.
 I had been reading on forums about corrupt officials at the airport asking for bribes from foreigners to stamp them out of the country, sometimes up to and above $500.

 To prepare for that situation I checked with the police exactly where on my visa it showed that I was legally allowed to leave the country.

 I also still had to get my Iran visa, which would take another 3 days.

 The man at the Iran embassy was friendly and I had to pay for the visa and come back after 2 days to go for an interview.
 The interview was quite fun with the Iranian official in charge asking me lots of random questions for 30 minutes.
 It was more like a simple chat over a cup of tea.